-The demand for college football betting is met by sportsbooks with a huge supply of odds and markets posted every week.
+The demand for college football betting mean a huge supply of odds and markets posted at online sportsbooks every week.
 There are 130 Football Bowl Subdivision (FBS) schools and dozens of games to bet on each week from late August until early January.

-Whether you’re a bettor that roots for the Maryland Terps, Navy Midshipmen, or your alma mater way across the country, there are plenty of ways to get in on college football betting in Maryland.
-Below, find all you need to know, including live college football lines direct from MD online sportsbooks.
+Whether you root for the Maryland Terps, Navy Midshipmen, or your alma mater across the country, there are plenty of college football odds to find in Maryland.
+Below find live college football lines direct from MD online sportsbooks.

 This week’s college football odds: Moneylines, spreads, totals